salrashid123/gcp_tokendistributor/README.md

 ### Interlude

-At this point the TokenClient and Server have started communicating but every request for a new token would fail since Alice hasn't yet vetted the integrity of the TokenServer:
+At this point the TokenClient and Server have started communicating but every request for a new token would fail since Alice hasn't yet vetted the integrity of the `TokenClient`:

 You can see this in the logs